qselmer/qselmer/README.md

 <h2 align="center">Quantitative Ecology and Fisheries Scientist</h2>
 <p align="justify">
   <em>My research interests focus on theoretical and applied issues in marine resource ecology and their management.
-My research includes population and community dynamics models, stock assessments, spatio-temporal analyses, and life history analyses.
+This includes developing  population and community dynamics models, stock assessments, spatio-temporal analyses, and life history analyses.
 Specifically, I like to integrate scientific programming with the latest advances in statistical modeling to respond to changes in the structure and functioning of marine ecosystems and populations </em> 🌊📚💻
 </p>

 <p align="center">